optakt/flow-dps/docs/introduction.md

 During the execution process the following operations occur:
 - each collection of transactions from the finalized block is retrieved from the relevant cluster
-- execution node executes the transactions according to their cannonical order and update the execution state of the system
+- execution node executes the transactions according to their canonical order and update the execution state of the system
 - an execution receipt is built for the block.
-Execution receipt is a cryptographic commitment on the execution result of the block
+An execution receipt is a cryptographic commitment on the execution result of the block
-- execution receipt is broadcast to the verification nodes and consensus nodes
+- the execution receipt is broadcast to the verification nodes and consensus nodes

 #### Collection retrieval

-Block being executed contains a number of guaranteed collections.
-Guaranteed collections only includes a hash of the set of transactions, not their full texts.
+Blocks being executed contain a number of guaranteed collections.
+Guaranteed collections only include a hash of the set of transactions, not their full texts.
-Execution node retrieves the collection text from the appropriate cluster, and reconstructs the collection hash from the transaction text to verify the data consistency.
+Execution nodes retrieve the collection text from the appropriate cluster, and reconstruct the collection hash from the transaction text to verify data consistency.
 Transactions are processed in order.

 #### Block Execution

-A block is executed when the previous blocks execution result is known.
+A block is executed when the previous block's execution result is known.
 This previous execution result is the starting point for the execution of the block.

 Execution receipt for a block includes execution nodes signature, execution result and [SPoCKs](#specialized-proof-of-confidential-knowledge).
-Execution receipt is a signed execution result.
+An execution receipt is a signed execution result.
 The execution receipts can be used to challenge the claims of an execution node when they are shown to be incorrect.
 They are also used to create proofs of the current state of the chain once they are known to be correct.

-Execution result of a block includes:
+The execution result of a block includes:
 - block hash
 - hash reference to the previous execution result
 - one or more chunks
 - commitment to the final execution state of the system after executing the block

-Execution result has one or more **chunks**.
+Execution results have one or more **chunks**.
-**Chunking** is a process of dividing blocks computation into smaller pieces so that individual chunks can be executed and verified in a distributed and parallel manner by many verification nodes.
+**Chunking** is a process of dividing a block's computation into smaller pieces so that individual chunks can be executed and verified in a distributed and parallel manner by many verification nodes.
-Chunks aim to be equally computation-heavy, to avoid a scenario where verification node takes too much time to verify a specific chunk.
+Chunks aim to be equally computation-heavy, to avoid a scenario where some verification nodes take too long to verify a specific chunk.
 There is a system-wide threshold for chunk computation consumption.
 Each chunk corresponds to a [collection](#collection-nodes).